bvalentic/BrokerAPI/readme.md

   - Seems to be a clear winner
 - Coinbase
   - Crypto (spot and derivatives), commodity futures; no other securities
+  - Already using Coinbase Advanced
 - IBKR
   - $0.0035/trade, but $0.35 minimum per order, so the same as Tradier Lite?
   - Need to compare APIs
 - Tradier
   - Lite version is free, but $0.35/trade; Pro is $10/month but free trades (break-even between the two is 1 trade/day)

+Conclusion: Build first service using Alpaca, then move on to Coinbase once I have some experience

 ## Database Selection